Riccardo-gt/raspberry-pi-pico-2-rubber-ducky/README.md

-plug in a storage device (first) and the raspberry pi pico 2. press the BOOTSEL button. done.
+plug in a storage device (first) and the raspberry pi pico 2. press the BOOTSEL button.

-the filepath and appname macros must be defined to suit your stuff.
+the filepath and appname macros must be defined to suit yours.

 I know there exists a whole ecosystem around USB Rubber Ducky devices with DuckyScript etc. This does not make use of that or intergrate it at all.
 It is a standalone fun and educational project on the pico 2